badoo/android-weak-handler/README.md

 Solution
 --------

-`WeakHandler` is trickier then `android.os.Handler` , it will keep `WeakReferences` to runnables and messages, and GC could collect them once `WeakHandler` instance is not referenced any more.
+`WeakHandler` is trickier than `android.os.Handler` , it will keep `WeakReferences` to runnables and messages, and GC could collect them once `WeakHandler` instance is not referenced any more.

 ![Screenshot](WeakHandler.png)